 Vacation Rental Property Management Fees: What’s Hidden Inside Them?

-That’s the projected worth of the global vacation rental market by 2019, which was valued at $100B as recently as 2016.
+That’s the projected worth of the global vacation rental market by the end of 2019, which was valued at $100B as recently as 2016.
 As of 2017, user penetration into the market stood at 6.2 percent, and by 2021, this figure is expected to hit 7.4 percent.

 Suffice it to say, vacation rental management companies are rushing to cash in on this opportunity.
 More and more are popping up, venture capital and private equity are pouring in, and in a bid to attract the most homeowners, commission rates are falling fast.
-By 2017, we were in the midst of a race to the bottom.
+By 2017, many property managers were in the midst of a race to the bottom.

 But when it comes to care and attention of your second most valuable asset, is a race to the bottom really a good thing?
 For example, one major national company touts itself as the Southwest Airlines of property managers.
 Many of our homeowners prefer our own cross-industry comparison of InvitedHome: The Tesla of vacation rentals.